nghia12a1-t-ara/Embedded_TaaraTools/README.md

 ### TaaR_Coding_Style
  - This to use to check and fix the Coding Style for C/C++ Projects
  - Maintain from the Tool of Mr.Devil [link]
+### CreateFilewithTemplate
+ - Simple with batch script
+ - Use to create new source C file with the template